vaaibhavkumar/Multi-Asset-Algorithmic-Trading-System/README.md

 A custom-built, modular, Python-based algorithmic trading system designed for backtesting and paper trading across Indian (Nifty 50) and US (S&P 500) equity markets.

 ## 🚀 Overview
-Developed as a capstone project for the Certificate Program in Algorithmic Trading (CPAT), this system implements a complete trading lifecycle: from data ingestion and signal generation to risk management and performance analysis.
+This system implements a complete trading lifecycle: from data ingestion and signal generation to risk management and performance analysis.

 ## 🛠 Features
 - **Custom Backtesting Engine:** Built from scratch—no external backtesting libraries used—to ensure full transparency.